JulianaTalen/CS207_Project-master/README.md

 - download all of the libraries listed at the top of the code before beginning
 - any code that you may want to change for projects later in the future is located at the top of the code
 - this project takes place in New York City
+- I used the Arduino IDE 1.8.4 for this project

 Libraries